Melanie Jame Wolf

 Live performance / 80 minutes

 Offering Melanie Jame Wolf’s own experience as a looking glass through which audiences are invited to critically reflect on their own position in relation to stripping, she draws on the specific vocabularies of this extended bodily practice.
-The work seeks to explore ideas around gender, sexuality, pleasure, performative intimacy, the gaze and performance as labor.
-At the same time, ten years is a long time, especially for bodies that labor.
-And so, the reprise of the performance also incorporates questions about aging and desire, and nostalgia into the original material.
+MIRA FUCHS (a reprise) explores ideas around gender, sexuality, pleasure, performative intimacy, looking, being looked at, and performance as work.
+At the same time, ten years is a long time, especially for bodies that labor, and so, the reprise of the performance also incorporates questions about aging, desire and nostalgia into the original material.